chrisgigantic/active-training-plan/details-v2/p2_sec_throw_day2.md

-# Day 2: Rotational Power & Drills
+# Day 2: Event-Specific Power

 **Group:** Secondary Throwers
-**Phase:** General Physical Preparedness (Weeks 1-2)
+**Phase:** Specific Physical Preparedness (Weeks 3-5)

 ---

 ### Focus:
-Learning the proper release of the discus and building the foundational throwing motion from a static position.
+To translate foundational strength into event-specific throwing power.
+This session focuses on the mechanics of the release and achieving the optimal trajectory for the implement.

 ### Drills:

-1.  **Bowling Release Drill (E1, pg.
-42):**
+1.  **Standing Javelin Throw (E1) (use stick):**
-    *   **Purpose:** To learn the proper release and rotation of the discus.
+    *   **Purpose:** To practice the correct sequence of the throwing motion from a static position, focusing on the powerful hip turn and arm strike.
+Using a light stick allows for many repetitions without excessive fatigue.
-    *   **Execution:** With a proper grip, the thrower takes a three-step approach to a line and "bowls" the discus ahead of them.
-A good release is indicated by the discus rolling for a long distance on its edge.
+    *   **Execution:** The athlete stands with their non-throwing side foot forward.
+Holding a stick with a javelin grip, they extend the stick straight back.
+The throwing motion is initiated by turning the hips and torso aggressively towards the front, followed by the arm striking forward and releasing the stick.
-    *   **Sets/Reps:** 10-15 repetitions.
+    *   **Sets/Reps:** 3-4 sets of 8-10 throws.
-    *   **Coaching Cues:** "The release should come off the index finger," "The thumb should be on top of the discus."
+    *   **Coaching Cues:** "Hips first, then arm," "Keep the stick's tip close to your eyebrow," "Throw through the point."

-2.  **Standing Release Drill (E1, pg.
-42):**
+2.  **Obstacle Release Drill (E1) (use cone):**
-    *   **Purpose:** To build muscle memory for the throwing motion and perfect the release technique from a standing position.
+    *   **Purpose:** To develop a consistent and optimal release angle for the shot put.
+Throwing over an obstacle forces the athlete to achieve the necessary height on the implement for maximum distance.
-    *   **Execution:** This is not a full throw.
-The thrower starts with the discus brought back and up, with the body slightly coiled at the waist.
-From this position, the thrower turns their hips forward towards the target and releases the discus, focusing on an "outside edge up" toss.
+    *   **Execution:** Place a cone or other low obstacle about 10-15 feet in front of the thrower.
+From a standing throw position, the athlete executes a throw, focusing on releasing the shot put at an angle that allows it to travel up and over the obstacle.
+The ideal trajectory is around 40-45 degrees.
-    *   **Sets/Reps:** 10-15 repetitions.
+    *   **Sets/Reps:** 3-4 sets of 5-6 throws.
-    *   **Coaching Cues:** "Power comes from the hips and legs, but flight comes from the upper body," "Focus on the feeling of the release."
+    *   **Coaching Cues:** "Push the shot up and out," "Get it over the cone," "Extend fully through your fingers at release."